CSCfi/csc-user-guide/docs/apps/julia.md

 ## Usage
-### Loading Modules
+### Loading modules
-To load a module for a stable version of Julia, use the following command
+We can load the Julia module using the following command.

 ```bash
 module load julia
 ```

+By default it loads the latest stable version.

 ### Interactive use
-After loading the Julia module, it can be run interactively simply by typing
+After loading the Julia module, we can run it interactively with the following command.

 ```bash
 julia
 ```

-If more resources are required, one can request an interactive node directly on Puhti with
+If we need more resources, we can request an interactive node directly on Puhti as follows.

 ```bash
 srun --ntasks=1 --time=00:10:00 --mem=4G --pty --account=project_id --partition=small julia
 ```

-### Installing packages
+### Installing packages and using environments
+Julia has an built-in package manager called `Pkg`.
+During an interactive session, we can access it by pressing `]`.
-You can access to the package manager by pressing `]` during the interactive session.
+Within scripts, we can use the package manager in the same way as other packages via `using Pkg`.

 The packages are added to the project with an `add` command.

 ```bash
 julia> ]